 Williams: It depends on the company you’re speaking to.
 Some companies are like, “Oh, well, they did this cool project on GitHub and that’s all I need to see,” or, “They have a bunch of cool Pens on CodePen and that’s all I need to see.”
 But some companies that want to know more about your academic background or how you learn, they actually care about a degree or some kind of good certificate — though I do think that the industry is trending towards not caring about that as much.

-Ionescu: It’s a culture thing.
-I personally don’t do a lot of open source.
-I just don’t have the time for it.
-And when I have a project, I keep it private.
-I can tell you that in the industry, if someone has a lot of open source projects, that can serve as validation, because if a lot of people are using your code, then it must be working, right?
+Ionescu: I can tell you that in the industry, if someone has a lot of open source projects, that can serve as validation, because if a lot of people are using your code, then it must be working, right?
 And if you actually wrote it, then you probably are a pretty decent programmer.
 But if you don’t have that, I definitely don’t think that’s a drawback.

 Because a lot of people working on complicated things — like, for example, infrastructure people working on databases, or people working at Google or another company that doesn’t really have a huge open source culture — just go in and upload your code.
 But yes, if you have it and it’s used, in the programming community it does say something.
 There’s a sample of your work.
 That’s good in every industry.

-Heinritz: I’ll answer assuming the goal is getting a job.
-I don’t think I’ve ever given consideration to a candidate’s programming certification during the hiring process.
+Heinritz: I don’t think I’ve ever given consideration to a candidate’s programming certification during the hiring process.
 GitHub repos might be useful in three ways: getting past the initial recruiter screen to get a phone screen, having some interesting projects to talk about during your interviews or nudging your application through hiring committee borderline cases.

-I do think there’s a lot of value in contributing to open-source work and code online in general.
+Trilling: I do think there’s a lot of value in contributing to open-source work and code online in general.
 It helps build confidence and it gives you a place to track your own learning.
 But employers want to have in-person experience [demonstration] as well.
-We actually do something at Sidewalk Labs in the interview where there’s a question that you sort of work through with another engineer in the room.
-And the idea is that you’re the main engineer on the project and that you have to hand it over to the other engineer at the end of the interview.

 Those more experiential interviews tend to do well in seeing how somebody collaborates, how they explain their vision, which I think is more important than whether or not they know a particular [programming] language.
 Because a lot of people can pick up languages pretty quickly.
 It’s really much more about your ability to build the right thing, work with other people and be collaborative.